vitalab/vitalab.github.io/article/_posts/2022-05-03-ConsistencyRegularizationVAE.md

 # Introduction
-The authors aim to solve what they consider the *inconsistency* problem in VAEs, which consists of transformations of images that do not affect their semantic content (e.g. translation, rotation, scaling, etc.) being encoded far-away from the original images themselves in the latent space (see fig. 1).
+The authors aim to solve what they consider the *inconsistency* problem in VAEs, which consists of transformations of images that do not affect their semantic content (e.g. translation, rotation, scaling, etc.) being encoded far away from the original images themselves in the latent space (see fig. 1).

 ![](/article/images/ConsistencyRegularizationVAE/figure1.jpg)

-The authors argue that while contrastive learning and consistency regularization have been applied to other networks on the logit output, and that their method is novel for applying that concept to the latent space of a VAE.
+The authors argue that while contrastive learning and consistency regularization have been applied to other networks on the logit output, their method is nonetheless novel for applying that concept to the latent space of a VAE.

 # Methods